 Jennie is known for her adaptability, especially when it comes to serving others — which is why, this year, you will find her and several other Sherwood community members painting a mural at Cedar Creek Church, where she is a head pastor.

-Additionally, she is the associate dean of the Adult Degree Programs and an associate professor of professional studies at George Fox, where she started working in 2013.
+Additionally, she is the associate dean of George Fox Digital and an associate professor of professional studies at George Fox, where she started working in 2013.
 Following is a Q&A to get to know her better.

-Q: Why is working with the Adult Degree Program important to you?
+Q: Why is working with adult learners important to you?

 I’ve taught traditional undergrad and graduate students, but I’ve really found a love for adult students because they’re a completely different population to work with.
 They are busy, with aging parents, career changes, children at home, and everything else that is going on in their lives, and yet they’ve chosen to invest in themselves by learning through these condensed, high-level courses.

-Additionally, they’re constantly applying what they’re learning in the Adult Degree Program to the rest of their lives, and through that experience, they’re understanding the content at a much deeper level.
+Additionally, they’re constantly applying what they’re learning in our accelerated online degrees to the rest of their lives, and through that experience, they’re understanding the content at a much deeper level.
 Our students learn at a faster pace, a higher rigor, and at a much deeper level than any that I’ve ever walked with, and that’s really exciting.

 Q: What do you tell students who feel like they can’t do it?